salahmak/ML-project/report.md

 ### K-Nearest Neighbors (KNN)

 KNN, while simplistic, delivered outstanding results due to its ability to capture local data structures.
 Its performance indicates that local proximity-based methods can be very effective for this type of regression task.
+The choice of k (k was 1 or 2) was due to the nature of the dataset (time series).

 ### Artificial Neural Networks (ANN) and Long Short-Term Memory (LSTM)